soxueren/atsd/api/data/ext/csv-upload.md

 ## Description

-Upload CSV file for parsing into series, properties, or messages with the specified CSV parser.
+Upload CSV file or multiple CSV files for parsing into series, properties, or messages with the specified CSV parser.

-File can be optionally compressed with gzip or zip.
+File(s) can be optionally compressed with gzip or zip.

-Multiple files can be compressed with .zip/.tar.gz and uploaded in one request.
+Multiple files can be archived with zip/tar and uploaded as one .zip/.tar.gz archive.

+The method supports processing of file attached as data as well as part of multi-part payload.

 ## Request